Tooth decay conditions and syndromes.

 - Gum disease (periodontal disease), as well as those procedures required for its treatment, typically result in some amount of gum recession.
 Be diligent with your oral home care so you don't develop this condition.

-- Bruxism (tooth clenching and grinding) can produce changes in teeth that result in gum-line recession.
+- Bruxism (a habit of tooth clenching and grinding) can create changes with teeth that result in gum-line recession.

 Xerostomia / Chronic dry mouth.

-Xerostomia refers to a state of diminished salivary flow, the result of which is a chronically dry mouth.
+Xerostomia refers to a state of diminished salivary flow (reduced saliva), the result of which is a chronically dry mouth.

-The problem with having this condition is that a lack of saliva can tip the balance between demineralization and remineralization in favor of the former, and therefore cavity formation.
+One problem associated with this condition is that a lack of saliva can tip the balance between demineralization and remineralization in favor of the former, and therefore cavity formation.

 Saliva plays a very important role in fighting tooth decay.
 Here is a list of some of the benefits that it provides:

-- Saliva contains buffering agents that help to neutralize the acids that cause tooth demineralization.
+- It contains buffering agents that help to neutralize the acids that cause tooth demineralization.

-- Saliva contains the minerals that must be present for the tooth remineralization process to occur.
+- It contains the minerals that must be present for the tooth remineralization process to occur.

-- Saliva contains antibacterial agents that can help to inhibit the growth of oral bacteria.
+- It contains antibacterial agents that can help to inhibit the growth of oral bacteria.

 A person's salivary glands tend to work less effectively as they age.
 And as a result, the quantity (and composition) of their saliva may change.